apache/flink-web/how-to-contribute.md

 ### Looking for an issue to work on?
 {:.no_toc}

-We maintain a list of all known bugs, proposed improvements and suggested features in [Flink's JIRA](https://issues.apache.org/jira/browse/FLINK/?selectedTab=com.atlassian.jira.jira-projects-plugin:issues-panel).
+We maintain a list of all known bugs, proposed improvements, and suggested features in [Flink's JIRA](https://issues.apache.org/jira/browse/FLINK/?selectedTab=com.atlassian.jira.jira-projects-plugin:issues-panel).
 Issues that we believe are good tasks for new contributors are tagged with a special "starter" tag.
 Those tasks are supposed to be rather easy to solve and will help you to become familiar with the project and the contribution process.

 Please have a look at the list of [starter issues](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20resolution%20%3D%20Unresolved%20AND%20labels%20%3D%20starter%20ORDER%20BY%20priority%20DESC), if you are looking for an issue to work on.
 You can of course also choose [any other issue](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20resolution%20%3D%20Unresolved%20ORDER%20BY%20priority%20DESC) to work on.
 Feel free to ask questions about issues that you would be interested in working on.